nedwors/hopper/README.md

 Swap - Hop - between databases with ease whilst developing locally.

-Ever needed to check out a colleague's PR quickly, but you've got your db set up just as you need it for the feature you're working on?
+Ever needed to quickly check out a colleague's PR, but you've got your db set up just as you need it for the feature you're working on?
 Ever wanted to quickly try some new migrations/seeders, but you don't want to lose your current db?

 Enter Hopper...
 It's as simple as:
 ```bash